Kees1958/W3C_annual_most_used_survey_blocklist/README.md

                    WHY USE AN ADVERTISING AND TRACKING NETWORKS BLOCK LIST WITH LIMITED NUMBER OF RULES?
 In advertising the number one (Google) has a marketshare of around 40 percent, Facebook the number two hits the 20% mark while the number three (Comscore) just has a little over 2.5% marketshare.
 Just have a look at the usage statistics on the W3tech website (check the advertising, analysis and tag managers) see https://w3techs.com/technologies/overview/advertising.

-Peter Low started his pgl.yoyo.org/adservers list focussung on the network delivering ads in 2003.
 A study performed by Brave browser seems to support the claim that for the two billion plus websites a limited number of adserver networks deliver the ads.
 In nearly every business the 20-80 rule (parreto principle) applies, also in digital advertising.
 A study done by the Brave browser team confirmed this "WE FOUND THAT ONLY 201 RULES ACCOUNTED FOR 90% OF THE BLOCKING ACTIVITY" (see https://brave.com/the-mounting-cost-of-stale-ad-blocking-rules/).

                                                    LOW UPDATE FREQUENCY
 Like Peter Low explains on his website (https://pgl.yoyo.org/adservers/index.php), you need to focus on the advertising and tracking networks which place the adds on the websites you visit.
 Such a list is not subjective to a lot of changes for three reasons.
+Peter Low started his hostfile format adserver focussed blocklist in 2006.

 1. It takes a lot of time and money to build an (ad serving) backbone network.